-b) Going concern
+(b) Going concern

-Notwithstanding that total liabilities exceed total assets by \$103,153,000 at 30 June 2020, the financial statements have been prepared on a going concern basis.
+Notwithstanding that total liabilities exceed total assets by \$122.17 million at 30 June 2021, the financial statements have been prepared on a going concern basis.
 The Responsible Entity considers this basis to be appropriate as:

-- The cause of this deficit are provisions that have been recognised against the Group's loans to iProsperity Underwriting Pty Limited (in Liquidation) ('IPU') and the interest receivable on those loans.
+• The cause of this deficit are provisions that have been recognised against the Group's loans to iProsperity Underwriting Pty Limited (in Liquidation) ('IPU') and the interest receivable on those loans.
 These loans were funded by the issue of debentures and, other than the Series 5 and Series 8 debentures, the Group's liability to repay the debentures on maturity and any interest due is limited to the amount received on the loans that the Group has made to IPU.
-The Group will be able to reduce the amount it owes under the debentures once the final recovery from the loans is determined; - The Group would have had \$27,939,000 of net assets at 30 June 2020 if it had been able to reduce the amount it owed under the debentures by the same amount it has provisioned against the IPU loans; - When harvesting activities recommence at Linkletter's Place this is expected to provide the Group with cash flows to meet its operating cash flows including interest due under the Group's various loan facilities; and - Subsequent to the end of the financial year, the Group entered into an unsecured loan facility to assist it to pay Group expenses whilst the harvesting activities have been suspended.
+The Group will be able to reduce the amount it owes under the debentures once the final recovery from the loans is determined, which is expected when the IPU liquidation is completed;

-Notes to the consolidated financial statements For the year ended 30 June 2020 c) Statement of compliance d) Adoption of new and revised accounting standards
+Notes to the consolidated financial statements For the year ended 30 June 2021